 Best Place for Growing Tomatoes In Containers

-- Place your container where it gets good sunlight and constant water supply.
+- Place your container where it gets good sunlight and a constant water supply.

 - Maintain the distance between the containers.